• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Disease Prevention / Why You Need to Get Tested for Hepatitis C Now
+You are here: Home / Baby Boomer Wellness / Disease Prevention / Why You Need to Get Tested for Hepatitis C If You Are Over 50

-Why You Need to Get Tested for Hepatitis C Now
+Why You Need to Get Tested for Hepatitis C If You Are Over 50

-May 19th is National Hepatitis Testing Day and I want to make you aware of how important it is for all Baby Boomers to get tested as soon as possible.
+May 19th is National Hepatitis Testing Day and I want to make you aware of how important it is for anyone over 50 to get tested as soon as possible.
 This is near and dear to my heart.
-Less than 2 years ago, my youngest brother passed away because of complications of Hepatitis C. He was 1 week short of his 50th birthday.
+My youngest brother passed away because of complications of Hepatitis C. He was 1 week short of his 50th birthday.

-Unfortunately, Hepatitis C has a stigma attached to it.
-People associate it with shooting up drugs, HIV infection or other factors that do not apply to them.
+Hepatitis C sadly has a stigma attached to it.
+People associate it with shooting up drugs, HIV infection, or other factors.
 Even doctors are reticent to recommend testing.
 However, the consequences of not knowing you have the disease can be devastating.

 I spoke to Dr. Rick Pesano, VP of Research and Development at Quest Diagnostics as well as Robin Roth, a woman who was diagnosed with Hepatitis C during a routine blood test.
 They both gave me insight into the importance of testing.